-Our journey through childhood cancer began in March 2017 when my warrior girl was diagnosed with a rare, inoperable Rhabdomyosarcoma in her head, aged 7.
+Our journey through childhood cancer began in March 2017 when my warrior girl was diagnosed with a stage 4, rare, inoperable Rhabdomyosarcoma in her head, aged 7.

 The blog took an unexpected path from there but my vision remains the same.
 Caroline is currently in remission and is processing her experience by writing about it from her bear Otto’s perspective!
 [Caroline’s Rainbow, Otto the Bear]